 Please note that this page will change and update as the more I learn I will share with you.
 When I find new websites or links I will also update them too.
 Links and buttons to other valuable websites and resources are at bottom of page.
 These websites have encouraged me alot.
-Some of these links you can shop through.
-If you go through my link and shop, you will also be helping me out.
-I get rewarded too.
-So help a sister out.
-Thanks.

 Please know that anything on this page is my opinion and options that I felt was right for my own children and our household.
 They are not to convict or persuade you in any way.
 Pray and research before you make any decisions.
 Ask plenty of questions, just remember what someone else does may not suit your home or children.
 The option is completely up to you.
 Only you know what is right for your home.

 I started this blog when I started homeschooling.
 I knew when I was pregnant with my first child Dakota, I wanted to homeschool.
 I was scared to get started though.
 So I emailed and got with one of my cousins who lives in TX.
 They have 5 children, and I said, “If she can do it, I can”.
 She gave me the encouragement that I needed.
-We’ve been homeschooling now ever since.
 Did every day go sun shiney and smooth.
 NOPE!!!!
 There were days when nobody wanted to get out of bed.
 There were days somebody would wake up on the wrong side of the bed and be a grouch all day long.
 Sometimes I wouldn’t have everything all together or organized right.
 Some days would just end in a melt down.
 Don’t get caught up in a dream or fantasy that its like Cinderella and everyone lived happily ever after.
 You will have good days along with the bad.
 Everyday will not be perfect in the real world when they go out and get jobs either.
 Never get down on yourself or start comparing what you do to how others do it.
 I use to do this all the time.
 I would say, “Man, they have it all together, or why can’t I do that, or, why didn’t I think of that.”
-You now, pitty party thoughts.
+You know, pitty party thoughts.
 Thoughts like this made me feel insecure, uncomfortable, and I started beating myself up about things.
 I would loose my self confidence in what I was doing.
 I just had to sit down and realize, I don’t have to do it “exactly” like so and so does their school.
 As long as my kids were learning and getting an education I was proud.
 Don’t fall into that trap.
 Pray and ask God to keep your eyes focused on the prize…THEIR EDUCATION.

 Here is what some of our days looked like:

-I use Abeka Academy Inc. based out of Pensacola, FL. for many reasons.
+I used Abeka Academy Inc. based out of Pensacola, FL. for many reasons.
 First, they are Inc., that covers you legally in case of law changes in the future.
 Second, I chose the option to keep records and report cards, this comes in handy for if they ever decide to switch to public school, you have proper proof of grades and documentation.
 Third, I chose the dvd program, where the teachers are licensed and it is video taped in a live classroom setting.
 This way the child feels a part of the classroom.
 Also, I did not feel comfortable being the teacher myself due to my not so perfect education.
-I was afraid it would not do a good job or not teach the correct academics.
+I was afraid I would not do a good job or not teach the correct academics.
 Also, sometimes your children get to where they tune you out, if you know what I mean.
 I wanted them to learn to respect discipline from some one other than their parents.
-Forth, I did not have to be overwhelmed with having to search for cirriculum, proper academics for a particular grade, buying books here and there.
+Forth, I did not have to be overwhelmed with having to search for curriculum, proper academics for a particular grade, buying books here and there.
 It is all done for you.
 Everything comes in a package for the grade level you purchase.
 Everything is put together for each subject for you the home teacher or evaluator, and the student.
 It was so easy.
 I felt very comfortable with this decision.
 The best thing about homeschooling is you make your own schedule, plan your own days, and you know your children better than anyone else.
 You know what they need and can give it to them.
 Not to mention you have stored up alot of memories with them.
 I have loved the time I got to homeschool and be with my children.

-TN and OH are the only two states left in the U.S. that does not allow homeschoolers to participate in public school activities and sports.
+So far, TN and OH are the only two states left in the U.S. that does not allow homeschoolers to participate in public school activities and sports.
 After much prayer and finally having a peace about it from God, we decided to let him go.
 I could not crush his dream of playing something I have seen him so passionate about.
 The only reason why I was comfortable with this is I already knew all the teachers because half of them I go to church with and the other half go to our sister church.
 Let me add at this point that it was not easy for me at first.
 The first few weeks of school, I cried everyday and was depressed, until I came to terms with it and got use to it.
-To do this I just told myself that they could teach him Reading, Writing and Arithmetic, my job was the hardest.
+To do this, I just told myself that they could teach him Reading, Writing and Arithmetic, my job was the hardest.
 I had to teach life lessons and moral values.
 To me, I have the hardest part.
 There are days when the boys come home and tell me about something that has happened at school.
 Well, I try to help them understand and give them some guideance as to how to solve this the next time it might arise.
-Or, sometimes I just have to say, “Im sorry, life isnt always fair.”
+Or, sometimes I just have to say, “Im sorry, life isn’t always fair.”
 This is a lesson to learn by all because when you get in the real world, life is not always fair either.
 I had to learn to loosen and let go of some apron strings.
 I did not like the idea of them learning some things at such an early age but I guess the sooner they learn the better.
-Some things I cant teach them, they have to learn by their own experiences and situations.
+Some things I can’t teach them, they have to learn by their own experiences and situations.
 They always know if there is something they don’t understand or they don’t know how to deal with, they can always come to me or daddy.
 We will not lie, or hold back any details.
 We will be honest and they know they can trust us.
 However, they don’t always come to us.
 They are pretty independent now and they like to handle things on their own.
 Sometimes they ask me not to get involved, and I have a hard time dealing with this.
 I’m the MOM I want to “fix” all their problems.
 But, I have come to the realization I can’t always do that.
 They have to sometimes make their own mistakes to learn.
 I spend alot of time on my knees in prayer for my children.

 I don’t always agree with everything that goes on in a public school, and believe me I have voiced my opinion on some things, but some things we just have to accept.
 Life is not always fair.
 Also, my pastors wife helped me realize something too.
 Their daughter is one grade lower than my oldest and she said, “Tracy, I don’t like public school either for our child, but I have prayed and God has given me a peace because our daughter can be a walking testimony and witness to other children at school.
 Ask God to use your children as well.”
 I never looked at it that way.
 Now, have they got caught up in some drama, yes they have.
 But they have gleaned from it.
 My kids are not perfect they can get swept away by something that sounds and looks good, but they belong to God and I have to trust and believe his hands of protection are on my children.
 Starting from the day they are born, it is how they are raised in the home that makes the difference.